tdwyer/cryptboard/README.md

 Encrypt primary selection or stdin with GnuPG and send to X11 Clipboard.
 Cryptboard also verifies the clipboards digital signature before pasting.

-`cryptboard --paste` uses `xdotool type` to **Type** the decrypted clipboard to cursor position **As Seen in on TV :p**.
+`cryptboard --paste` uses `xdotool type` to **Type** the decrypted clipboard to cursor position *(As Seen in on TV)*.
 A pleasant side effect of this is that it can paste into VNC windows without clipboard sharing.

 ### Dependencies